labcoder/svi/README.md

 #svi - a stream editor

 ##What is svi
 It modifies input according to a list of edit commands that are given in a file specified as the command line argument.
 The edited standard input is output to standard output.
-Each line of input, and output after editing, will be maximally 256 characters long.
+Each line of input, and output after editing, will be maximally 256 characters long.<br>
 <em>Similar to the `sed` command found on UNIX machines</em>

 ##Commands